MWC 2017: All the news from the Barcelona phone show

-When will Mobile World Congress 2017 take place?
+When did Mobile World Congress 2017 take place?

-The official dates for Mobile World Congress 2017 are 27 February 2017 to 2 March 2017, although in terms of news announcements around hardware, software and partnerships, it’s not unusual to see launches just prior to the official start of the conference itself.
+Mobile World Congress 2017 officially took place between 27 February 2017 and 2 March 2017, although in terms of news announcements around hardware, software and partnerships from the show, events started from 25 February 2017.

 It was widely assumed that Samsung would announce the Samsung Galaxy S8 at Mobile World Congress, because history suggested that it would follow its usual course and announce the phone on the night before the show itself kicks off.
 The Galaxy S8 will have a lot of Samsung’s hopes resting on it after the explosive failure of the Note 7.